A dystopian YA masterpiece and the Winner of the Finlandia Prize for Children’s and YA Fiction in 2019.

 In The Dark Side of the Sun, Marisha Rasi-Koskinen plays with the rules of time travel and dystopia.
 Using her background in psychology, she tells a touching and thought-provoking coming of age story.

-The Dark Side of the Sun is a mysterious thriller about a young woman’s journey into her own past.
-Marisha Rasi-Koskinen plays with the rules of time travel and dystopia, using her background in psychology to tell a touching and thought-provoking coming of age story that will keep readers on the edge of their seats until the very last page.
+The Dark Side of the Sun is a mysterious thriller about a young woman’s journey into her own history that’s filled with surprises.
+The YA novel, which involves time travel and is set an abandoned mining town, will keep readers on the edge of their seats until the very last page.

 “In the end, the book that stayed with us the most was chosen as the winner.
 The experience of reading this book is like having a long, psychedelic dream in which you often feel as though you’re awake, despite not being sure whether or not you really are.
 You have to pinch yourself.
 This book’s author bravely throws herself onto slippery ice, relying on her story’s clear and straight-forward language as well as its psychologically realistic descriptions of its characters.
 The end result is a gripping and thought-provoking dystopian fantasy that’ll stimulate your brain and, in spite of everything, leaves you with a glimmer of hope.
 As long as there are people who’ll stand out in a crowd to protest against injustice, there’s hope.” – Winning announcement of the Finlandia Junior Prize Jury, 2019